$209 Find Cheap Flights from New York to Alaska

 • What is the cheapest time of day to fly to Alaska?

 The cheapest time of day to fly to Alaska is generally at night, when round-trip flights cost $297 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Alaska is generally in the evening, which is peak travel time and where the average cost of a ticket is $714.
+Morning departures are around 1% more expensive than evening flights, on average.
+The most expensive time of day to fly to Alaska is generally in the morning, which is peak travel time and where the average cost of a ticket is $721.

 Top tips for finding cheap flights to Alaska